The Colon Cancer Family Registry serves as a resource to support studies on the etiology, prevention and clinical management of colorectal cancer.

-A central goal of the Colon Cancer Family Registry is the translation of colorectal cancer research to the clinical and prevention settings for the benefit of registry participants and the general public.
-The registry identifies colorectal cancer susceptibility genes, analyzes gene interactions in colorectal cancer etiology, conducts ongoing molecular characterization of participants, and translates research findings to better colorectal cancer prevention and treatment.
+A central goal of the Colon Cancer Family Registry is the translation of colorectal cancer research to the clinical setting for the benefit of registry participants and the public.
+Our researchers identify colorectal cancer susceptibility genes, analyze gene interactions to understand the etiology of colorectal cancer, conduct ongoing molecular characterization of participants, and translate research findings into better colorectal cancer prevention and treatment.

 The Colon Cancer Family Registry has information and biospecimens contributed by more than 15,000 families across the spectrum of risk for colorectal cancer and from population-based controls or relative controls.

 The Colon Cancer Family Registry collects detailed information about study participants and their relatives to help create a resource that can be leveraged by colorectal cancer researchers around the world.

 The principal investigator of the Colon Cancer Family Registry is Rish K. Pai, M.D., Ph.D.
 The co-investigator is Niloy Jewel (Jewel) J. Samadder, M.D.

 Dr. Pai is a pathologist at Mayo Clinic in Phoenix, Arizona, with an interest in gastrointestinal pathology and hepatobiliary pathology.
 Dr. Pai is also a professor of laboratory medicine and pathology at Mayo Clinic College of Medicine and Science.